nicopujia/website/content/dodge-the-push.md

 google_play: https://play.google.com/store/apps/details?id=com.nicopujia.dodgethepush
 ---

+### Overview

 Simple, casual, arcade mobile game with a novel video game mechanic in which you must dodge, moving horizontally, the obstacles that come from above to avoid reaching the bottom (if not, you lose!).

-In order to give a bit more meaning to the game, I included a global leaderboard which makes use of the [Play Games API](https://developers.google.com/games/services?hl=es-419), so player can compete globally or against their friends to have the highest score.
+In order to give a bit more meaning to the game, I included a global leaderboard which makes use of the [Play Games API](https://developers.google.com/games/services?hl=es-419), so players can compete globally or against their friends to have the highest score.

 ### More than just one version

+#### Pygame version

 The first idea of the game mechanic came to my mind in 2021, when I used to make simple games using Pygame.
 So I created an extremely simple prototype with it, only with the core mechanic:

 ![Pygame version gameplay]({static}/images/projects/dodge-the-push/pygame/gameplay.jpg)
 ![Pygame version end screen]({static}/images/projects/dodge-the-push/pygame/game-over.jpg)

+#### Godot version

 And I liked it, so I decided to improve it.
 But this was a mobile game, and Pygame didn't support those.
 So, I remade it with Godot, as I had already made some games with it.